gtgunar/BF-interpreter-in-APL/README.md

 # Brainfuck-interpreter-in-APL

 This is an interpreter for the Brainfuck Programming language, written in APL.
-It is a function definition that takes the instzruction tape as function input and takes standard I/O as Runtime I/O.
+It is a function definition that takes the Instruction Tape as function input and takes standard I/O as Runtime I/O.
 It is not a codegolfed version, but a more human readable one.

 # How it Works